Corn Snake

 Our Animal's Story

 There are currently 2 corn snakes on exhibit.
 The grayer corn snake hatched in 2011 and arrived at ZooAmerica in February of 2013.
-The corn snake that is darker orange and bigger in size is a newer exhibit addition.
-This larger snake is over 10 years of age and arrived at ZooAmerica in October of 2018.
+The larger, more orange corn snake arrived at ZooAmerica in October of 2018 and is estimated to be 18 years old.

 silhouette of mountain range